kyma-project/busola/README.md

 ## Busola in Docker: adding a cluster via kubeconfig ID

-In case of Busola in Docker, you can mount your kubeconfig as a bind mount for Busola container.
+If you run Busola in Docker, you can mount your kubeconfig as a bind mount for Busola container.
+Execute the following command:

 ```bash
 docker run --rm -it -p 3001:3001 -v <path to your kubeconfig>:/app/core/kubeconfig/<your kubeconfig file name> --pid=host --name busola eu.gcr.io/kyma-project/busola:latest